dougeby/IntuneDocs/intune/reports-ref-data-model.md

   -  Apps and software inventory
   -  Device configuration and compliance policies

 These areas contain the entities, or things, that are meaningful to your Intune environment.
-An entity collection is a named set of entities in the data model.
-These sets define the data collected in the model.
-Each entity set provide an access point into the data model.

 You find details about the entity sets in the following topics:

   -  [Application](reports-ref-application.md)
   -  [Date](reports-ref-date.md)